 GenEvo recognises that it is important to prepare PhD students for their future professional life and provides a range of activities to support them in the advancement of their careers.

 In collaboration with the Advanced Training Programme of the International PhD Programme and the SFB 1361, GenEvo offers workshopson career development skills like “Proposal writing”, “Application strategies” or “Career development”.

 Very important tools to enhance career progress are networking and interdisciplinary exchange.
 Therefore, GenEvo organises events to promote the integration of students into the programme, the exchange of knowledge, and collaborations.
 These include:

 - GenEvo kick-off, mid-term and closing symposia at which internationally leading scientists are invited to talk on the topics of the RTG.

-- PhD student symposia where all GenEvo students present their work.
-They are organized together with IPP and SFB PhD students.
-These are open to all members of GenEvo groups, as well as those from other groups working on related topics and provide a broad forum for the exchange of know-how and ideas.
+- PhD student symposiawhere all GenEvo students present their work.
+These symposia are open to all members of GenEvo groups, but also other groups working on related topics and provide a broad forum for the exchange of know-how and ideas among PhD students.

 - Off-site PhD student retreats provide opportunities for informal presentations and scientific discussions as well as social activities.
 As such, they also serve to create a community spirit.

 Students are encouraged to develop academic careers following their PhD studies.
-This is supported through GenEvo start-up funding awarded to the most promising students in a competitive process.
-These funds are intended to support their transition to a postdoctoral position and their applying for competitive research grants.
+This is financially supported through the GenEvo start-up funding awarded to the most promising students in a competitive process.
+These funds are intended to support and promote their transition to a postdoctoral position, including writing applications for competitive research grants.